 God’s Purpose in Creation

 I do not believe that the Bible contains a fully developed purpose statement from God.
 But it does at least shed some light on the subject.
-The opening of Paul’s letter the the Ephesian church gives us one of the biggest clues.
+The opening of Paul’s letter to the Ephesian church gives us one of the biggest clues.

 For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will — to the praise of his glorious grace, which he has freely given us in the One he loves.
 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace that he lavished on us.
 With all wisdom and understanding, he made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, to be put into effect when the times reach their fulfillment — to bring unity to all things in heaven and on earth under Christ.